borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

 ## PauseState

-By pressing `p`, the game moves to te pause state.
+From the play state, the game pauses by pressing the `p` key.

 ```lua
 function PlayState:update(dt)